 - 5.20.
-(R. 32).
-5.21.
-(R. 8.18)

-techniques should be used:

-- 5.22.
-(R. 8.21).

-and

-Operational Limits and Conditions (OLC)s.

-- 5.22.A.
-Outage management should be based on the defence in depth approach.
-To period the plant management should ensure that the necessary safety assessments are performed and that the necessary arrangements to minimize risks are made.
-The plant management should ensure that the safety configuration is in line with the

-- minimize the risk of adverse events during the outage activities the following items performance,

-5.22.D.
-The risk assessment should cover in particular those activities that have a analysis of outage

-Thorough planning and scheduling of outage activities;

-Assessment of the potential risks related to the planned outage activities; High quality performance of outage tasks and activities; Thorough control and monitoring of outage activities;

-- Review - implementation of corrective measures.

-- 5.22.B.
-The outage management organization and administration should ensure the safe and effective implementation and control of all MS&I activities during planned - and unplanned outages.
-Preparation for these MS&I activities should include the establishment of suitable milestones and performance indicators, as well as effective - means for the continuous monitoring of performance based upon the expectations.
-Outage planning should be undertaken completed as far in advance as possible, since circumstances may necessitate the outage to begin earlier than intended. - 5.22.C.
-The outage period should be considered as part of the plant operation.
-In view of the number and diversity of MS&I activities carried out during this - safety assessment?
-Derating organ ⇒CS: correction in Commented [P88]
+(R. 32) - 5.21.
+(R. 8.18) - 5.22.
+(R. 8.21) - 5.22.A Outage management should be based on the defence in depth approach.
+To minimize the risk of adverse events during the outage activities the following techniques should be used: - Thorough planning and scheduling of outage activities; - Assessment of the potential risks related to the planned outage activities; - High quality performance of outage tasks and activities; - Thorough control and monitoring of outage activities; - Review and analysis of outage performance, development and implementation of corrective measures. - 5.22.B The outage management organization and administration should ensure the safe and effective implementation and control of all MS&I activities during planned and unplanned outages.
+Preparation for these MS&I activities should include the establishment of suitable milestones and performance indicators, as well as effective means for the continuous monitoring of performance based upon the expectations.
+Outage planning should be undertaken as far in advance as possible, since circumstances may necessitate the outage to begin earlier than intended. - 5.22.C The outage period should be considered as part of the plant operation.
+In view of the number and diversity of MS&I activities carried out during this period the plant management should ensure that the necessary safety assessments are performed and that the necessary arrangements to minimize risks are made.
+The plant management should ensure that the safety configuration is in line with the Operational Limits and Conditions (OLC). - 5.22.D The risk assessment should cover in particular those activities that have a significant influence on the level of safety risks at the plant e.g. reactivity control, removal of residual heat, fuel handling, the integrity of the primary pressure barrier, containment pressure barrier and sources of power supply as well as operational modes such as mid-loop operation for a pressurized water reactor.

-- Commented [P90] Commented [CR9 improvement.
-E.g. re-

-So...?

-example given don't o

-⇒CS: No changes

-significant influence on the level of safety risks at the plant e.g. reactivity control, removal of residual heat, fuel handling, the integrity of the primary pressure barrier, development modes such as mid-loop operation for a pressurized water reactor.
 The sequencing of work should be reviewed in order to ensure that risks arising from concurrent activities are controlled and minimized.
 The safety configuration and associated risks should be monitored during the execution of an outage.